 CITIUS is the Portuguese courts' information system.
 In the public consultation section, you can search for court proceedings associated with any company using the tax number or company name.

 - Insolvencies (CIRE proceedings) - whether the company is or has been in insolvency proceedings.
-An active insolvency is the most serious red flag there is: it means the company cannot pay its debts
+A declared insolvency is the most serious red flag there is: it means the court has confirmed the company cannot pay its debts

 - PER (Special Revitalization Process) - the company is trying to restructure to avoid insolvency.
 Not as serious as a declared insolvency, but indicates serious financial difficulties